cashubtc/nuts/bonded-pol-scripts.md

 ```

-Challenge, response, and wind-down periods use the existing BIP-112 `OP_CHECKSEQUENCEVERIFY`.
+Epoch cadence, challenge, response, and withdrawal delays use the existing BIP-112 `OP_CHECKSEQUENCEVERIFY`.
 The keyset aggregate is a Merkle tree, so every covenant hash preimage is fixed-size and fits below the stack-element limit; streaming SHA-256 is not required.

 All uint64 operands and intermediate results are assumed to be less than `2^64`.
 A witness outside this protocol domain is invalid.